david-lev/pywa/README.md

 ________________________

-**PyWa is a Fast, Simple, Modern and easy-to-use Python framework for building WhatsApp bots using the WhatsApp Cloud API.**
+**PyWa is a Fast, Simple, Modern and easy-to-use asynchronous Python framework for building WhatsApp bots using the WhatsApp Cloud API.**

 📄 **Quick Documentation Index**
 --------------------------------